QuantumPL/site/content/publication/Jia2021/index.md

 - name: arXiv
   url: https://arxiv.org/abs/2107.13347
 ---
-To appear at POPL 2022 as ``Semantics for Probabilistic and Quantum Effects''
+To appear at POPL 2022 as \"Semantics for Probabilistic and Quantum Effects\"